seykafu/seykafu.github.io/README.md

 ## Product @ Avoy
 Currently a product manager at Avoy, a travel-startup building out an ecosystem of applications and products for travellers and businesses around the world to find the best hidden gems and unbeaten destinations based on consumer preferences.
-I'm currently a product lead for [Avoy Marketing](https://partners.avoy.io):
+I'm currently the product lead for [Avoy Marketing](https://partners.avoy.io):
 ![alt text](Assets/avoypartners.png)

+* I'm working with the CEO, engineers and designers to launch new data-driven features for travel influencers, marketing organizations, and ultimate end users.
+This includes:
+    * Feature conceptualizations, drawing mockups and defining project scopes to Avoy's cross-functional team
+    * Supporting the Avoy CEO with roadmap planning, feature ideation, and market intelligence research

-Where I'm working with Destination Marketing Orgs (DMOs) to understand specific user needs and feature ideas to help drive client revenue and performance.
+* I'm constantly working with Destination Marketing Orgs (DMOs) to understand specific user needs and feature ideas to help drive client revenue and performance.

+* I'm also working internally with business development to drive client outreach and engagement to drive & sustain user acquisition

 <br/>